open/close all folders

 - Badass Longcoat: His Bankai form transforms his kosode into a tattered white coat that is body tight to his waist and flares out dramatically for the rest of the length.

-- The Berserker: Attacks relentlessly, and mocks Ichigo for not doing the same.
+- The Berserker: He attacks relentlessly, and mocks Ichigo for not doing the exact same.

-- BFS: Color inverted from Ichigo's.
+- BFS: He welds one that's color-inverted from Ichigo's during their second duel.
 It's also the sword that represents him once Ichigo reforges his Zanpakuto.

-- The Corruption: As the Inner Hollow's influence grows at the beginning of the Arrancar arc, Ichigo begins to lose control of his Hollow powers to the point where he starts to Hollowfy in his human body.
+- The Corruption: As the Inner Hollow's influence grows at the beginning of the Arrancar arc, Ichigo begins to hear his voice taunting and threatening him and lose control of his Hollow powers to the point where he starts to Hollowfy in his human body.

 - Curb-Stomp Battle: When undergoing Visored training, the Inner Hollow gives Ichigo a thorough beatdown in his inner world.

 - Dark Is Not Evil: Despite his white garb and pale skin, he is a bloodthirsty entity whose reiatsu is black — with a red outline in the anime — and described as abnormally heavy and malevolent; and for the early part of the Arrancar Arc he was an antagonist seeking to take over Ichigo's body.
 However, his intent in doing so was to protect Ichigo, who he eventually reconciles with.

 - Demonic Possession: An interesting case, as it is revealed that he is the result of White's soul fusing with and taking over Ichigo's original Soul Reaper powers, thus becoming both his Zanpakuto spirit and Inner Hollow.